mumoshu/play2-memcached/README.md

 ### Configuring timeouts

-You can specify timeouts for obtaining values from Memcached.
+Until Play version 2.6 you can specify timeouts for obtaining values from Memcached.
+This option isn't needed anymore since Play 2.6 because since that version Play's cache api is async per default.

 ```
-  # Timeout in 1 second
+  # Timeout in 1 second (only until Play version 2.6)
   memcached.timeout=1
 ```